EB5.vermont.gov | Vermont EB5 Regional Center

-Vermont's EB5 Director Brent Raymond (left), Specialist Becky Fu (right) with Ambassador John Locke (center)
+Vermont's EB5 Director Brent Raymond (left), Specialist Becky Fu (right) with Ambassador Gary Locke (center)

 The EB-5 program is a federal investment visa program run by the United States Citizenship and Immigration Services (USCIS).
 The goal of the EB5 program is to incent investment and create American jobs by setting aside a pool of EB5 visa green cards for qualified foreign investors that invest capital into approved EB-5 projects.
 U.S. companies are able to use this investment for projects that meet the program's eligibility criteria, such as business expansions, development, or adding capacity.